Plan Your Schedule

 • General Education at IU is an interactive way to browse this year’s general education course offerings by category.

-• Check the box next to the IUB GenEd category you want to search for.
+• Select the IUB GenEd category you want to search for.

 Learn More About General Education Requirements